 For the enforcement of obligations on court notice, no written evidence of the claim needs to be submitted, but the application must identify the documents substantiating the obligation and the time limit for performance of the obligation.
-If the debtor contests the validity of the payment obligation within 14 days of receipt of the notice sent by the court, the court proceedings for the enforcement of obligations on court notice upon objection by the debtor does not prevent an action from being brought under the ordinary court procedure.
+If the debtor contests the validity of the payment obligation within 14 days of receipt of the notice sent by the court, the court proceedings for the enforcement of obligations on court notice are terminated.
+The decision to terminate the proceedings for the enforcement of obligations on court notice upon objection by the debtor does not prevent an action from being brought under the ordinary court procedure.